AdobeDocs/target.it-IT/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 };
 ```

-This set up has a global effect, which means that every call made by at.js will have **analyticsLogging: &quot;client_side&quot;** sent within the Target requests and an analytics payload will be returned for every request.
+This set up has a global effect, which means that every call made by at.js will have **analyticsLogging: "client_side"** sent within the Target requests and an analytics payload will be returned for every request.
 Quando questa impostazione è configurata, il formato del payload restituito sarà simile a quello di seguito:

 ```
 "analytics": {